Updated July 25, 2014

-The plaintiffs have asked that the library’s tax rate be rolled back to the rate set in 1978 when the library was founded.
-This would force the library’s revenue to be reduced by 60 percent, from $4.6 million to $1.9 million.
+- Should the three judges assigned by the Court of Appeals decide the Library’s tax rate must be rolled back to the rate set in 1978 when the library district was created, revenue would be reduced by approximately 60%.

 - Force the closing of one or more branches, either temporarily, on certain days of the week, or permanently.

 - Reduce hours.
 The Library currently is open seven days a week.
 (12 hours each Monday through Thursday; 10 hours on Friday, 8 hours on Saturday, and 4 hours on Sunday.)